Spam Rice Balls

 Directions

-• In a large bowl, combine together the cooled rice, caramelized spam, roasted seaweed, furikake, toasted sesame seeds, and kewpie mayo.
+• In a large bowl, combine together the cooled rice, caramelized spam, roasted seaweed, furikake, and toasted sesame seeds.
 Gently mix all the ingredients together.

 • *Shape the rice into small balls about 1-2 tbsps in size.
 Be sure to squeeze and pack the rice tightly to prevent them from crumbling.
 You should end up with around 12-15 rice balls in the end.